combustion-inc/combustion-documentation/meatnet_node_ble_specification.rst

 .. _bluetooth company ids: https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/

-The Timer advertises the current state of all Combustion Inc. Probes connected to its network.
+The Node advertises the current state of all Combustion Inc. Probes connected to its network.

 It continually interleaves advertisements with the manufacturing data for